myselfhimself/gmic-blender/README.md

 # gmic-blender

-This WIP official G'MIC plugin for Blender3D makes use of the [G'MIC Python binding](https://github.com/dtschump/gmic-py) and will add new Nodes to Blender3d without forking Blender's code.
+This WIP official G'MIC plugin for Blender3D uses the [G'MIC Python binding](https://github.com/dtschump/gmic-py) and will add new Nodes to Blender3d without forking Blender's code.
 This project is under the CeCILL-A free software license.

 Estimated time of arrival of 1 first generic Node: mid-february 2020.